conjurinc/apidocs/src/user.update.md

 |404|User not found|

 + Parameters
-    + login: alice (string) - Login name of the user, query-escaped
+    + login: bob (string) - Login name of the user, query-escaped
     + uidnumber: `57000` (number, optional) - New UID number to set for the user

 + Request